okta/okta.github.io/_source/_posts/2018-04-19-okta-with-grails.md

 Let’s look at Spring:
 * Spring Boot is great for simple REST API services
-* Spring's ORM is super powerful but correspondingly complicated
+* Spring Data is super powerful but correspondingly complicated
 * Templating in Spring is pretty old-fashioned these days
 * Spring has a HUGE community and massive enterprise support.
 * Spring also has easy JSON conversion and TDD